-There are three basic approaches to manage HOA finances.
+The three basic approaches to manage HOA finances are accrual accounting, modified accrual accounting, and cash accounting.
 There is no right method for every association.
 Each HOA is different and may find that one method of accounting works better for them than another.

 Once you find the approach that works best for your HOA, stick with it.
 Switching between different approaches can make reviewing financial information in the future confusing and may hinder your board of directors’ ability to make well-informed decisions.

-Depending on the system of accounting, your HOA may have several ledgers running at all times.
-But no matter the approach, ledgers should include all transactions made by the community association in and out.
+Since an HOA general ledger is the basis of other sub-ledgers and reports, it must include all financial transactions.
+Depending on the system of accounting, your HOA may have several ledgers running at the same time.
+But, no matter the approach, ledgers should include all transactions made by the community association in and out.
 Each account owned by the HOA should also have its own ledger.
 Most associations have at least an operational account and a reserve account.

 Finances can be confusing.
 It is always helpful to have a professional on your side to make sure everything is being done properly.
-If you are having trouble keeping up with all the financial documents necessary to properly manage an HOA, call the experts at CSM.
-We have years of experience working with homeowner’s associations in almost every state in the US.
-We offer a wide variety of financial management solutions to give you all the assistance you need while still maintaining your independence.
+If you are having trouble keeping up with all the financial documents necessary to properly manage an HOA, call our experts for help.